joaoepj/learning-algorithms/README.md

 Data structures are ways of storing non-constant amount and make operations over them faster.

-Strategies to solve a problem.
+#### Strategies to solve a problem.

 1. Reduce it to a known algorithm
 2. Design your own (recursive) algorithm

+#### Asymptotics Exercises

+3. Can't see how to reach answer with logarithmic operations
+4. Why?
+Needs explanation (valid for all lacking mathematical background)

 ## 2. Data Structures and Dynamic Arrays